Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Note

-Since the version 1.0.6, attribute lists may be used for the tag IDs definition.
+Since version 1.0.6, attribute lists may be used for tag ID definition.

 The header tags have their automatically generated ids so they can be referenced by the links.
-But these ids are uncontrolled and will change if the the header changes.
-Anchors may be added at the arbitrary places on the page with the syntax:
+But these ids are generated automatically and will change if the header text changes.
+Anchors may be added at arbitrary places on the page with the syntax:

 <a name="anchor_name"></a>

-id attribute instead of name attribute will also work.
-Then this anchor may be referenced as:
+The id attribute may be used instead of name.
+Then the anchor may be referenced as:

 [link text](#anchor_name)